UWA IMC FACULTY

 Once, according to legend, he moved above the Mason-Dixon Line, but he returned home for the barbecue.
 Greg and his wife Jennifer, a talented business partner in her own right, live in Meridian, Miss., and have four children and one grandchild.
 They hope to have more grandchildren soon.

-Poole worked as an Interior Designer for a residential architecture and design firm in Birmingham, Alabama from 2010-2014.
-Poole moved to Sumter County in 2012 and married her husband in 2013.
-Poole began working for UWA in 2014 in the Division of Online Programs as a Communication Specialist and worked as an Online Academics Advisor, and Associate Certification Officer until August 2022.
+Poole worked as an Interior Designer for a residential architecture and design firm in Birmingham, Alabama from 2010-2014 and then moved to Sumter County in 2012 and married her husband in 2013.
+She began working for UWA in 2014 in the Division of Online Programs as a Communication Specialist and worked as an Online Academics Advisor as well as Assistant and Associate Certification Officer until August 2022.

-Poole earned her master’s degree in integrated marketing communications from UWA in the Spring of 2022 and began working as an associate professor of Communications in August of 2022.
-Poole also does freelance interior design as a side gig.
-Audrey enjoys spending time with her husband and two children in her free time, traveling, gardening, interior design, and all things farm animals.
+Poole earned her master’s degree in integrated marketing communications from UWA in the Spring of 2022 and began working as an instructor of Communications in August of 2022.
+She still enjoys doing freelance interior design work when able.
+Audrey enjoys spending time with her family, traveling, gardening, interior design, and all things farm animals.

 Amanda Gilliland, M.Ed. and M.A.
 Was born and raised in Anchorage, Alaska around music and stage.
 After her failed attempt to qualify for Alaska’s Star Search representative, she relocated to Alabama where she completed High School and received her Bachelors of Science Degree in Business Administration, Marketing from Samford University in 2003.
 After marrying a College Football coach, Amanda began to pursue a career in Higher Education Administration and has worked for the Graduate admissions office at Georgia Southern as their Communications and Training Coordinator, and then at Kennesaw State as an Administrative Processing Manager.
 During this time, Amanda received her Masters of Education in Higher Education Administration and relocated to Livingston, Alabama.
 She later received her M.A. in Integrated Marketing Communications from UWA.

-Amanda has been an instructor of Professional Speaking at the University of West Alabama since 2016.
-She and her Husband, Brett have a son, Rece (10) who is excessively sarcastic and a daughter, Ella (6) who they fondly call savage, and they all call Livingston home.
+Amanda has been a digital communications instructor at the University of West Alabama since 2016.
+She and her Husband, Brett have a son, Rece (12) who is excessively sarcastic and a daughter, Ella (8) who they fondly call savage, and they all call Livingston home.

 Brandon Walker was raised in Columbia, Mississippi in a family of teachers, artists, and musicians.
 He was interested in music and technology from an early age, and received a B.A. in Interdisciplinary Studies with a focus in songwriting and audio production from the University of Alabama in 2007.
 In 2008, he completed a certificate program in digital audio and video production at Pyramind in San Francisco, CA, where he received 7 industry certifications in a variety of professional software production packages.
 He has over a decade of experience working in live and studio settings for audio and video production across performance, corporate, and higher education settings.
 He has produced nationally televised ad campaigns, mixed and mastered records for touring bands, and produced segments for an Emmy award winning television show.
 In 2017, Brandon completed an M.S. in Interactive Technology, and began a PhD program in Higher Education Administration in 2018, that he is set to complete in May, 2022

-Caleb James Smith came to UWA from a small town in French Camp, Mississippi, where he previously worked as a disc jockey for three years in high school at WFCA, a southern gospel radio station.
-He attended UWA as a student after winning second place in the radio reporting contest at the 2017 IMC3 competition.
+Caleb James Smith attended UWA as a student after winning second place in the radio reporting contest at the 2017 IMC3 competition.
 While in the IMC program, he went on to win the 2018 Best of the South, third place for radio reporting at the Southeast Journalism Conference.
 He also won the 2020 Lambda Pi Eta Award for doing great work inside and outside of class.

 Caleb is a new hire straight out of the IMC program as of August 2021.
 He completed his Bachelor of Science in IMC: Sports Communication December of 2020 and proceeded to complete his Master of Arts in IMC the following December of 2021.
 Caleb now works as the media technician for the IMC program, maintaining and upgrading equipment and computers as needed.
 He also acts as a lecturer of digital communications as of January 2022, starting with teaching podcasting, with more classes to come as he settles into his role.